 I hope you know that an IPS is selected via UPSC Civil Services examination conducted every year throughout the country.
-If you are meritorious enough to clear this examination and get your coveted Indian Police Service, then you will have to undergo a one year training course at Sardar Vallabhbhai Patel National Police Academy (SVPNPA) in Hyderabad.
+If you are meritorious enough to clear this examination and get your coveted Indian Police Service, then you will have to undergo a one-year training course at Sardar Vallabhbhai Patel National Police Academy (SVPNPA) in Hyderabad.

-The training is of highest class.
+The training is of the highest class.
 Here, in SVPNA, the officer cadets are trained in various physical activities, weapons etc. They will also get theoretical knowledge about IPC, various laws, social issues and management.

 After the completion of training period, the officers will be sent to their state cadres.
 In states, they will get the designation of Assistant Superintendent of Police.
 They will get the pay band 3 (Rs.15600 – 39,100) with Grade Pay of 5400.
-ASP is actually a probation period post in which time the officer will learn from the seniors about how the police mechanisms work in the grass root level.
+ASP is actually a probation period post in which time the officer will learn from the seniors about how the police mechanisms work in the grass-root level.

 Senior Time Scale